Pork Sausage (Cooked) (1 Serving (2 Links))

 Add Healthy Fats

-Include healthy fats like avocado, nuts, or seeds.
-These fats can help in moderating blood sugar spikes.
+Include sources of healthy fats like avocado, nuts, or seeds.
+These can help stabilize blood sugar levels when combined with your meal.

 Stay Hydrated